Keyboard shortcuts

 At this point, the lz4 is ready to go and could be tested for compatibility against numcodecs.lz4 in zarr-python.

 This codec would be a great candidate for merging into zarrs itself.
-Using the lz4 identifier would be recommended in this case and the default name would be set to numcodecs.lz4 by default.
-If lz4 were ever standardised without a numcodecs. prefix, then the default name could be lz4 but an alias would remain for numcodecs.lz4.
+Using the lz4 identifier would be recommended in this case, with numcodecs.lz4 as an alias.
+If lz4 were ever standardised without a numcodecs. prefix, then the identifier could be lz4 but an alias would remain for numcodecs.lz4.

 Array-to-Array and Array-to-Bytes Codecs